Lazhari/bucketize/README.md

 # Bucketizer

 > `bucketize` is a crate for slotting numerical values into buckets.
-To do this, create a `Bucketizer` and add you buckets to it,
+To do this, create a `Bucketizer` and add you buckets to it.

 > The use the `.bucketize()` method to get back the bucket a value fits into.